Calvin-Schmeichel/Obsidian-Quartz-Website/content/Blog/Articles/How I passed the Solutions Architect Associate.md

 - 100+ Files, 20+ Folders, All linked with related topics and terms from AWS.
 ![](saa_graph.png)
 ### Custom Made Mermaid Charts from Notes
+During my study I would practice learning service workflows by re-making them as custom mermaid chats.

+> [`mermaid.js`](https://mermaid.js.org/intro/) is an opensource "Chart as Code" tool that allows you to create and store custom charts in `plaintext` and is support on many tools such as [Obsidian](https://help.obsidian.md/credits#Mermaid).
 ```mermaid
 ---
 title: Amazon EC2 instance lifecycle